mingyu-lu/mingyu-lu.github.io/index.md

 Hi!
 I am a 4th-year CSE Ph.D. student at the University of Washington, advised by Su-In Lee at [Artificial Intelligence for Biological and Medical Sciences (AIMS)](https://aims.cs.washington.edu/).
 My research focuses on the intersection of explainable AI, particularly feature and data attribution, generative models, and treatment effect estimation.
 I apply these methods to improve model transparency, fairness, and safety, aiming to enhance understanding and decision-making in complex real-world settings, particularly in the biomedical domain.

+Previously, I worked with [Li-wei Lehman](https://web.mit.edu/lilehman/www/), [Zach Shahn](https://sph.cuny.edu/about/people/faculty/zach-shahn/), and [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
+Outside of school, I have spent summers interning at research labs in academia and industry: [LCP](https://lcp.mit.edu/) at MIT, and Bosch Research.
+I completed my undergraduate studies in Medicine at Kaohsiung Medical University (KMU) and earned a master's degree in Biomedical Informatics from Harvard Medical School's Department of Biomedical Informatics (DBMI).

 I’ve been fortunate to work with many amazing people, and I’m always excited about new opportunities to collaborate.
 You can reach out to me at mingyulu[at]cs[dot]washington[dot]edu

 ## Recent update

+* [CellCLIP – Learning Perturbation Effects in Cell Painting via Text-Guided Contrastive Learning](https://arxiv.org/abs/2506.06290) has been accepted to NeurIPS 2025!
-I will be working with [Suraj Srinivas](https://suraj-srinivas.github.io/) and [Jorge Piazentin Ono](https://jorgehpo.github.io/) at Bosch Research during the summer of 2025!
+* I will be working with [Suraj Srinivas](https://suraj-srinivas.github.io/) and [Jorge Piazentin Ono](https://jorgehpo.github.io/) at Bosch Research during the summer of 2025!

 ## Conference publications